jtorreggiani/react-skeleton/README.md

 # React Skeleton

 This is an example application bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The demo version of the application is deployed on Digital Ocean App Platform and be viewed at https://react-skeleton-5fxxo.ondigitalocean.app.

 ## Available Scripts